Collections

 Performance Archive

-Our Performance Archive documents the creative aspects of theatrical performances and events at Shakespeare’s Globe.
+Our Performance Archive documents the creative and functional aspects of theatrical performances and events at Shakespeare’s Globe.

 Photo credit: Simon Annand